onzfonz/comp227/src/content/4/en/part4a.md

 ```

 The *index.js* file only imports the actual application from the *app.js* file and then starts the application.
-The function `info` of the logger-module is used for the console printout telling that the application is running.
+The function `info` of the logger module is used for the console printout telling that the application is running.

+#### utils/config.js

 The handling of environment variables is extracted into a separate *utils/config.js* file: